2018ik/2018ik.github.io/_wiki/one_thing.markdown

 ## Background

-**The one thing** in Philippians 2:2 refers to the subjective, knowledge, experience and enjoyment of Christ.
-The one thing is the pursuing of Christ to gain Him and possess Him.
+**The one thing** in Philippians 2:2 refers to the subjective knowledge, experience and enjoyment of Christ.
+Thinking the one thing is the pursuing of Christ to gain Him and possess Him.
 In order to think the one thing, believers must exercise their spirit of sober-mindedness (2 Tim.
 1:7)

 ## Significance